Kgkkjjj/WebBrowser/README.md

 The browser opens on a home page defined in `data/home.html`.
 It now sports a cleaner layout with a larger search box and flexible link tiles.
 Feel free to customize this file to suit your preferences.
+When installed via the net installer, this home page is copied to `/usr/local/share/openb` so the browser can find it from anywhere.
 Use the address bar to enter a URL or a search query.
 The toolbar offers back, forward, reload, stop, home and info buttons.
 Click the **Info** button to see details about the browser.
 A status bar at the bottom displays page load progress and link targets.

 OpenB stores persistent data in `~/.local/share/openb` and caches pages under `~/.cache/openb` for faster loading.